Anadarko approves US$20 billion LNG export project in Mozambique

 The announcement, which occurred at an event in Mozambique, was widely expected after Anadarko last month flagged the decision date.
 Officials at Anadarko were not immediately available for comment.

+Anadarko has agreed to be taken over by Occidental Petroleum Corp.
+Once that deal goes ahead, Occidental has agreed to sell assets including the Mozambique LNG project to French oil major and large LNG trader Total SA.
+Officials at Total were not immediately available for comment.

-The project, which has committed long-term supplies to utilities, major LNG portfolio holders and state companies, underscores the industry's conviction that LNG demand will soar in years to come despite a slump in prices this year.
+The project, which has committed long-term supplies to utilities, major LNG portfolio holders and state companies around the world, underscores the industry's conviction that LNG demand will soar in years to come despite a slump in prices this year.

 Low prices for the gas that is super-cooled for transportation prompted fears final investment decisions (FIDs) such as Anadarko's would be delayed or scrapped.
 But the U.S. company gathered enough long-term buyers to underpin the financing of the project.